homsluo/GitLab/README.md

 **Git** - version control system

-to locally track changes in your project/folder
+to locally track changes in your project/folder and push & pull changes

+from remote repositories like GitHubm BitBucketm GitLab
+---